Table of Contents

 Dialectical Behaviour Therapy (DBT)

-- By Marshal Linehan in the US (Who recently told the public about her own struggle with BPD!)
+- By Marshal Linehan in the US (who recently told the public about her own struggle with BPD)

 - Developed to treat chronically suicidal individuals with borderline personality disorder (BPD)

-- Effective especially with managing suicidal feelings and self harm, but not for everyone.
+- Effective, especially with managing suicidal feelings and self-harm, but not for everyone.

-Mentalisation-based Treatment (MBT)
+Mentalization-based Treatment (MBT)

 - Commonly offered by the NHS

-- offered to clients twice per week with sessions alternating between group therapy and individual treatment.
+- Offered to clients twice per week with sessions alternating between group therapy and individual treatment.

 - Psychodynamic-based, but more about here-and-now than digging up the past

-- Therapist takes a ‘curious, active’ stance
+- The therapist takes a ‘curious, active’ stance

-- Some people’s feedback is that ‘Mentalisation’ as a concept is hard to grasp.
+- Some people’s feedback is that ‘Mentalisation’ as a concept is hard to grasp

+Borderline personality disorder is not uncommon.
 You can identify with traits of BPD without being officially diagnosed; that does not mean what you experience is any less painful or valid.
-In England, around one in every 20 people has a personality disorder, and many do seek and are being helped by suitable therapy.
+In England, around one in every 20 people has a personality disorder, and many seek and are being helped by suitable therapy.

-If you identify with the diagnosis of borderline personality disorder, seeking help and reaching out can help to overcome feelings of hopelessness and helplessness.
-There are certain things that you can’t do, but searching for help and support is one thing you can do.
+If you identify with borderline personality disorder, seeking help and reaching out can help you overcome feelings of hopelessness and helplessness.
+You can’t do certain things, but searching for help and support is one thing you can do.